 The controversy of a child beauty pageant

-There are parents who convince themselves that their competing in pageants is run under religious auspices makes it perfectly safe.
+There are parents who convince little girls and themselves that competing in child beauty pageants is run under religious auspices makes it perfectly safe.
 In addition, parents believe that pageants are a good thing for their children because it builds self confidence and esteem.
 There are even parents who state that their daughters asked to compete.
 However, should a four year old be taken seriously if she asks to be in a pageant?
-In fact, should a ten year old be takne seriously and, do we agree to do everything our children ask?
+In fact, should a ten year old be taken seriously and, do we agree to do everything our children ask?

-Psychologists and psychiatrists largely agree that pageants, such as “Toddlers and Tiaras,” reinforce negative female body image issues that result in eating disorders such as anorexia and bulimia.
+Psychologists and psychiatrists largely agree that pageants and beauty contests, such as “Toddlers and Tiaras,” reinforce negative female body image issues that result in eating disorders such as anorexia and bulimia.
 As evidence of this they mental health experts point out the trend towards the onset of eating disorders at much younger ages than ever before.
-For example, beauty competitions emphasize the “barbie doll” image of what a beauty queen should look like.
+For example, children’s beauty pageants emphasize the “barbie doll” image of what a beauty queen should look like.
 The trouble is that there is no way for a human being to look that way because it is so exaggerated.

 Mental health experts emphasize the fact these child pageants have the effect of sexualizing girls.
 In other words, the stereotyped thinking that females as sexual objects is detrimental to these kids.
-Their make up, clothes and types of dances all focus on being sexy.
+Their heavy makeup, spray tans, false eyelashes, fake hair, clothes and types of dances all focus on being sexy.
 If you have any doubt about this, just watch the television show to see for yourself.